tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 # Solution Overview {#solution}

-The DoOH server is configured with the FQDNs of the relay.
+The DoOH server is configured with the FQDNs of the relays.

 The DoOH server initally acts as TCP/TLS client and the relay acts as TCP/TLS server and then roles are reversed.
 The Oblvious DOH